DoeringChristian/sshr/README.md

 - **other** — launched directly (no OSC 7 injection)

 By default sshr uses the remote's login shell.
 Use `--shell` to override, or set a default in the config file.

+## Connection Management

+sshr uses SSH `ControlMaster=auto` with `ControlPersist=10m` to multiplex all sessions to a host through a single TCP connection.
+Multiple sshr windows share one master; when the last one exits, the master lingers for 10 minutes before shutting down.

+**Reconnection**: when an SSH connection drops (exit code 255), sshr tears down the broken master, cleans up stale sockets, and immediately retries.
+If the retry also fails, it prompts you to press any key to try again.
+Non-SSH failures (e.g. a shpool crash) prompt without touching the master, since another session may be using it.

+**Session cleanup**: when sshr exits (normally or via SIGHUP/SIGTERM), it records the session in a write-ahead log and kills it on the remote.
+If the connection is already down, pending kills are replayed on the next connect to that host.

 ## Configuration